Daniel Naroditsky: Chess career

-Naroditsky earned his first GM norm at the Benasque Open in July 2011.
+Naroditsky earned his first grandmaster (GM) norm at the Benasque Open in July 2011.
 He earned his second GM norm at the 2013 Philadelphia Open by tying for first place with Fidel Corrales Jimenez.
 He earned his final GM norm at the 2013 Benasque Open.
 Naroditsky was officially awarded the GM title in 2013.

 In 2014, Naroditsky was awarded the Samford Chess Fellowship.

 Later that year, he tied for fifth place in the Millionaire Chess Open in Las Vegas.
 In 2015, Naroditsky represented the United States at the World Team Championship, where he scored 4/7, defeating Dmitry Jakovenko and Evgeny Postny but lost to Hrant Melkumyan.
 He finished with a performance rating of 2640.

 Naroditsky played in the 2011, 2014, 2015, 2017, and 2021 U.S. Championships.
 In the 2021 U.S. Championship, he defeated Fabiano Caruana who was rated 2800 FIDE and ranked No. 2 in the world.
 In 2019, Naroditsky tied for first place at the U.S. Masters Championship.